hauke96/master-thesis/evaluation/README.md

 See [./datasets/osm-based/README.md](README) for osm-based datasets.

 ## Create an artificial pattern based datasets

+TODO: Maybe move this documentation to the `datasets/pattern-based` folder?

 There's the `DatasetCreator` project.
 Execute the `DatasetCreator.dll` without parameters to get usage information.